weberlab-hhu/Helixer/README.md

 this will use the best available model for that lineage.

 ##### `--subsequence-length` and overlapping parameters
-> From v0.3.1 onwards these paramters are set to reasonable defaults when `--lineage`
+> From v0.3.1 onwards these parameters are set to reasonable defaults when `--lineage`
-> is used, but `--subsequence-length` will still need to be specified when using `--model-filepath`.
+> is used, but `--subsequence-length` will still need to be specified when using `--model-filepath`,
+> while the overlapping parameters can be derived automatically.

 Subsequence length controls how much of the genome the Neural Network can see at once, and should ideally be comfortably longer than the typical gene.